Ethereum

 Buying Ethereum

-1. Exchanges: Purchase Ethereum on cryptocurrency exchanges like Binance or Coinbase.
+1. Exchanges: Purchase Ethereum on platforms such as Binance or Coinbase.

 Trading Strategies